PCH-ApS/proxmox/md/Proxmox host configuration.md

 1. The host config file - [host_config_example](https://github.com/PCH-ApS/proxmox/blob/main/config/host_config_example.yaml)
 2. The config validation file - [host_config_validation](https://github.com/PCH-ApS/proxmox/blob/main/config/host_config_validation.yaml)

 The validation file also contains default values for non-required keys.
-This mean that when you have set all your defaults in the file, you can configure a host with only the ip-address and the hostname in the config file
+This mean that when you have set all your defaults in the file, you can configure a host with only the ip-address and the hostname in the config file.

 ## Required config keys
 | Key | Type | Constraints | Default |